evamcconville/bc17-w5-d4-hackathon-rest-api-postgres-personal/README.txt

 Eggs are linked to nests via the NestID, indicating where each egg was laid.
 Eggs are linked to farmers via the FarmerID, indicating which farmer collected

+# SECURITY

+## SQL sanitation

+-Sanitize and Validate User Input
+Sanitize all user inputs to ensure they don't contain malicious characters.
+You can use libraries like validator or express-validator to clean and validate inputs.

+-Stored procedure
+Prevent second order SQL injections attacks

+# SECURITY AUTOMATION
+Git Hook automation (pre-commit or pre-push) - run tests, lint code or format code using the "Husky" npm package Github Action automation (pre-commit/merge to "main") - Snyk, Gitleaks, CodeQL